wso2/docs-ei/en/docs/index.md

 ---

 ### Pre-release versions
-These are the latest changes that have yet to be released.
+These are the latest changes that are yet to be released.

 <table>
     <tbody>